Spring Cleaning Checklist

 l Wash all knickknacks.
 Vacuum books and bookshelves.

 l Dust and wash down all interior doors.

 l Clean out and reorganize the linen closet.
-Repair fraying towels and washcloths, or throw them out and replace them.
+Repair fraying towels and washcloths, or throw them out and replace.

-l With a vacuum brush, remove hair stuck to walls and ceiling with hairdryers and hair spray.
+l With a vacuum brush, remove hair stuck to walls and ceiling by hair dryers and hair spray.

 l Deep clean shower, toilet, floor, and sink.

 l Inventory the medicine cabinet and toss expired medicines.